cchdo/libcchdo/README.md

 ## To run

-To start try `docker run -it --rm cchdo/libcchdo`, you should see the help text print and the final words "hydro: error: too few arguments".
+To start try `docker run --rm cchdo/libcchdo`, you should see the help text print and the final words "hydro: error: too few arguments".
 This means things are working.
 The `--rm` flag in this context means "clean up the container after it has run".
-The `-it` flags mean "interactive" and "tty", these are needed for keyboard interaction if needed.

 Next a mapping of the file system needs to occur so that libcchdo has access to the data you want to work on.
 The "docker" way of doing this